-Measurable Goals: The Deputy Director of Stormwater/General Services will be responsible to ensure the Town employees receive environmental awareness and management training and keeping record of the training programs provided, number, and name of employees attending the training programs.
+Measurable Goals: The Human Resources Manager and Public Works Administrative Assistant will be responsible to ensure the Town employees receive environmental awareness and management training and keeping record of the training programs provided, number, and name of employees attending the training programs.

 TMDL Consistency: This program makes sure that all Fire and Rescue personnel maintains basic hazardous waste training to prevent mishandling of hazardous materials in ways that could be detrimental to the environment.
 The program is also responsible for education Town employees on environmental awareness and management training.
+This effort targets every employee, whether they are in a high risk field or not about some good housekeeping practices.
 This program will train every employee to be the eyes and ears of pollution prevention.
 This will increase the likelihood that any potentially hazardous situation will be brought to the attention of a supervisor and adequately addressed (EC/FC, SED).